birmingham-international-academy/scriba/README.md

 > Please note: if you encounter any problems when following this guide do not hesitate to contact us on ossedb@gmail.com

-First of all install the dependencies using: `pip -r requirements.txt`.
+First of all install the dependencies using: `pip install -r requirements.txt`.

 ### 1. Environment Settings